nick-ng/dominion-js/README.md

    - [x] Put your hand under your in-play cards
    - [ ] Choose which card you want to be the top of your discard pile
    - [ ] Animate clean-up
+- [ ] Show cards that have been trashed
+- [ ] Clicking on cards in hand while in "select a card" mode should select the card
+   - Currently you can only click the card selection buttons
 - [ ] "complicated" effects (text descriptions)
    - Handle pending actions
+- [ ] Handle "2-part" like Remodel and Mine in a single action
+   - Front-end handles each part in turn then constructs a single action to send
 - [x] Options
    - [x] Options menu
    - [ ] Control "wiggle"